raspberrypilearning/flatgame/en/step_1.md

 </div>

 ### What you'll need:
-To make a flatgame you start by crafting and making hand-drawn artwork for the game.
+To make a flatgame, you start by crafting and making hand-drawn artwork for the game.

 You'll need:
 - 🎨 Drawing or crafting materials (pens, paper, scissors)